Flockr-Gareth/flockr-api-sdk/javascript/docs/ListApi.md

 let apiKey = "apiKey_example"; // String | your api key
 let opts = {
   'flockrDemo': "flockrDemo_example", // String | append this parameter with the value \"true\" to return demo data for testing
-  'flockrFakeData': "flockrFakeData_example" // String | append this value to return demo data of a specific proof type };
+  'flockrFakeData': "flockrFakeData_example", // String | append this value to return demo data of a specific proof type 'transparent': true // Boolean | if supplied as well as an image url, will define whether a transparent based image url is returned for the image with social proof applied
+};
 apiInstance.cartDrawer(body, apiKey, opts, (error, data, response) => {
   if (error) {